It’s the first day of school at Rogers High School, and this morning, they kicked off their first assembly a little differently.

 Six versus one, not exactly fair odds.
 Well, for the team of six that is.

-At 62 years old, Bob Holmes has played 20,000 games, in 6,000 gyms, in front of 6 million people.
-Thursday, Holmes challenged, and beat, the women’s and men’s volleyball teams.
-And if that weren’t enough, he finished the game by taking on a team of nine teachers.
+Bob Holmes has played more than 20,000 games, in 6,000 gyms, in front of 6 million people.
+Thursday, Holmes challenged and beat the women’s and men’s volleyball teams.
+If that wasn’t enough, he finished the game by taking on a team of nine teachers.
 The score was 24-24, and to everyone’s surprise, Holmes took the win again.

 “I have so much fun playing the teams,” Holmes said.